Rabada rips through Australian batting

 Tea was taken after Mitchell Marsh was out.
 With his remaining ball in the over, Rabada had Pat Cummins caught behind to be on a hat-trick.
 He didn't manage that but 11 balls later he bowled Mitchell Starc.

-Two more wickets fell quickly after the interval, including that of Warner for 63 who let his bat do the talking after being fined 75 percent of his match fee for the incident during the first Test.
-He scored his runs off 100 balls with nine fours.
+Two more wickets fell quickly after the interval, including that of Warner for 63, made off 100 balls with nine fours.

+Warner had at least let his bat do the talking after a week punctuated by the fallout from his altercation with South African wicketkeeper Quinton de Kock during the first Test.

 Smith and Shaun Marsh steadied the innings with a patient fourth wicket stand of 44 before Rabada started his devastation.